zer0cache/matic-docs/docs/maintain/validate/run-validator-binaries.md

 As mentioned earlier, the Heimdall service takes several days to sync from scratch fully.

 Alternatively, you can use a maintained snapshot, which will reduce the sync time to a few hours.
-For detailed instructions, see [Snapshot Instructions for Heimdall and Bor](https://forum.matic.network/t/snapshot-instructions-for-heimdall-and-bor/2278).
+For detailed instructions, see [<ins>Snapshot Instructions for Heimdall and Bor</ins>](https://forum.polygon.technology/t/snapshot-instructions-for-heimdall-and-bor/9233).

 For snapshot download links, see [Polygon Chains Snapshots](https://snapshots.matic.today/).